tinafletcher/tinafletcher.github.io/tinanotes.md

 + See what happens if you provide conflicting information within a prompt
 + Ask the LLM how confident it is about its response to your prompt
 + Ask the LLM for advice about how to improve your prompt (or to write a completely new prompt)
-+ Ask an LLM to compare two different responses to the same prompt (AI-as-a-judge; pairwise evaluation)
++ Ask an LLM to compare two different responses to the same prompt and state which one is "better" (AI-as-a-judge; pairwise evaluation)
 + Ask an LLM to rate a response on a scale that you define (AI-as-a-judge; pointwise evaluation)
 + ...